Chris Neal: Preston North End

 Neal began his career at Preston North End, signing professional forms under Billy Davies at the start of the 2004–05 season.
 He went on loan to Conference National club Tamworth in January 2005.
 He made his debut for the "Lambs" on 8 January, in a 4–3 defeat to Aldershot Town at the Recreation Ground.
 He kept a clean sheet on his debut at The Lamb Ground 16 days later, as Tamworth recorded a 1–0 win over Accrington Stanley; during the game he was credited with making a "brilliant" save.
 He played a total of six games for Mark Cooper's team, before returning to Preston in February.
 He made his first and only appearance for the "Lilywhites" on 18 February, as Gavin Ward was forced to leave the field 83 minutes into a 1–1 draw with Ipswich Town in a Championship fixture at Deepdale.
 At the end of the season Chester City and Tamworth attempted to sign him on loan, but both clubs were unsuccessful.
 He was linked to a move to Oldham Athletic in July 2006, but again no move materialized.

 Neal had to wait until September 2006 for another loan move, as he spent one month at Gary Peters' League Two club Shrewsbury Town, providing cover for Chris Mackenzie after an injury to Ryan Esson.
-Neal appeared on the Shrewsbury bench for six league matches but did not make it onto the pitch at Gay Meadow, though he did play the full 90 minutes of the League Trophy match at Hereford United.
-At the end of the season he was signed by Morecambe as an emergency loan after the club's regular custodian Steven Drench dislocated an elbow, leaving manager Sammy McIlroy to choose between Davies and Neal for the 2007 Conference National play-off Final at Wembley.
+Neal appeared on the Shrewsbury bench for six league matches but did not make it onto the pitch at Gay Meadow.
+However, he did play the full 90 minutes of the Football League Trophy match at Hereford United.
+At the end of the season he was signed by Morecambe as an emergency loan after the club's regular custodian Steven Drench dislocated an elbow, leaving manager Sammy McIlroy to choose between Davies and Neal for the 2007 Conference National play-off final at Wembley.
 Despite being awarded a winners medal he did not spend any time on the pitch for the Lancashire club as the club's rookie goalkeeper, Scott Davies, proved up to the task of keeping goal in the club's successful promotion bid.
 Neal did not make a senior appearance in 2007–08 or 2008–09 under either Paul Simpson or Alan Irvine.
 During this time he shook off a bout of conjunctivitis.